Spotted Leporinus (Leporinus nijsseni) Species Profile & Care Guide

 |GH||1 - 15|

-Origins of the Spotted Leporinus
+Natural Habitat of the Spotted Leporinus

 The Spotted Leporinus is native to French Guiana and Suriname in South America.
 These fish inhabit fast-flowing rocky waters and will typically migrate into flooded forest areas during the rainy season.
 When the water declines, some of the fish are left inland in lakes and ponds.